wabarr/hompal-stats/Hypothesis_Testing.md

 If you only remember one thing...
 ===================================================================
 type:alert
+incremental:false
 <br>
 The p-value is an estimate of how likely our data are, assuming the null hypothesis is true.

+Low p values do not mean the alternative hypothesis has been proven.

 Errors in Hypothesis Testing
 ===================================================================